 √ Easy to customize – include or skip chocolate chips, add walnuts or cranberries

-whole wheat pumpkin muffins with Nutrimill
+whole wheat pumpkin oatmeal muffins cut opened

 Enjoy these healthy whole wheat muffins made with freshly milled flour.
 You can use store-bought whole wheat flour in this recipe.